AdamVStephen/ident/README.md

 # pre-commit
-The pre-commit script executes before the commit if installed in the .git/hooks/ directory.
+The pre-commit script executes before the commit if installed in the .git/hooks/ directory and in this context, the top level repo directory is the working directory when the script is invoked.
+If the script is managed as a symbolic link however, ....